ibm-cloud-docs/vpc/security-groups-configure.md

 You can configure security groups to define the inbound and outbound traffic that they allow for your instance.
 For example, after you configure ACL rules for the subnet based on your company's security policies, you can further restrict traffic for specific instances depending on their workloads.
 {: shortdesc}

-## Setting up the security groups for your virtual server instance using the UI
+## Setting up the security groups for your virtual server instance by using the UI
 {: #sgg-using-ui}
 {: ui}